V. James (“Jim”) DeSimone

 Experienced Class Action Counsel

-DeSimone represents employees in class action cases involving labor code wage and hour violations having achieved $17 million, $16 million, $12.5 million, $10.5 million and $5 million class-action settlements for unlawful wage-and-hour practices on behalf of computer technicians, pharmacists, employees in the entertainment injury and other occupations.
+DeSimone represents employees in class action cases involving labor code wage and hour violations having achieved $17 million, $16 million, $12.5 million, $10.5 million and $5 million class-action settlements for unlawful wage-and-hour practices on behalf of computer technicians, pharmacists, employees in the entertainment industry and other occupations.

 In the disability rights case of Charlebois v.
 Angels Baseball on behalf of wheelchair users who attend baseball games at Angels Stadium, DeSimone prevailed on a contested motion for class certification and achieved beneficial injunctive relief so wheelchair users could enjoy equal amenities at Angels’ baseball games.
 United States District Court Judge David Carter awarded DeSimone the full amount of attorneys requested by, stating: “Moreover, Class Counsel’s firm reputation is prestigious and thus on par with its comparator firms. ….
 One of the members of Class Counsel, DeSimone, has been named by the Daily Journal among the Top 50 Employment Lawyers in the State of California, inclusive of lawyers from top international law firms, for three years in a row.”